wfl/wfl.github.io/_posts/2019-05-13-Project-Luther-Cereal-Prediction.md

 ### Motivation:

-Increasing the world agricultural productivity is necessary to ensure there is enough food to feed the growing world population that is estimated to double every 61 years.
+Increasing global agricultural productivity is necessary to ensure there is enough to feed the world’s growing population that is estimated to double every 61 years.
 Note that the number 61 is cited from the article ["Population Growth Rates” written by Matt Rosenberg that was published on ThoughtCo](https://www.thoughtco.com/population-growth-rates-1435469).
-Let’s consider cereal productivity, what are some of the determinants that positively or negatively impact it?
+Let’s consider cereal productivity - what are some of the determinants that positively or negatively impact it?

 ### Data